Batman: Hush (film): Plot

-Hush later kidnaps the Joker to persuade Harley Quinn into attacking an opera Bruce, Selina, and Thomas are attending.
+Hush later kidnaps the Joker to persuade Harley Quinn into attacking an opera attended by Bruce Wayne, Selina Kyle, and Thomas Elliot.
 During the commotion, Hush lures Thomas outside and kills him, framing the Joker for the murder, much to Batman's anger.
 The Joker attempts to claim his innocence before Batman brutally beats him and nearly kills him.
 Following the Joker's arrest and Thomas' funeral, Bruce deduces that Hush knows he is Batman.
 While on patrol, Hush catches Batman's attention and confronts him, although Hush tricks him by using mirrors.
 He then threatens to hurt everyone close to him, prompting Batman to reveal his identity to Catwoman.
 Bruce takes Selina to the Batcave, where she meets Dick and Alfred and learns of Bruce's son Damian.
-The two become a crime-fighting couple, but Hush later lures Dick and Selina to Thomas’ grave, where they are attacked by Scarecrow.
+The two become a crime-fighting couple, facing villains like The Penguin, Two-Face, and Mr. Freeze.
+Hush later lures Dick and Selina to Thomas’ grave, where they are attacked by Scarecrow.
 Dick is incapacitated by Scarecrow's fear toxin while Hush kidnaps Selina.

-Shortly after, Commissioner James Gordon informs Bruce of a break-in at Thomas’ office.
-While investigating, Batman learns that one of Thomas' patients was someone using the alias of crossword puzzle inventor Arthur Wynne, leading him to suspect the Riddler was behind the break-in.
-At Arkham Asylum, Batman interrogates Riddler, who reveals that he had deduced his secret identity while using the Lazarus Pit to cure his untreatable brain tumor, and took on the identity of Hush due to his lack of respect among other villains.
-However, Batman deduces that this "Riddler" is actually Clayface in disguise and, after defeating him, learns where the real Riddler has taken Selina: a factory whose name is an anagram of Arthur Wynne.
+Shortly after, Commissioner Gordon informs Bruce of a break-in at Thomas’ office.
+While investigating, Batman learns that one of Thomas' patients was someone using the alias of crossword puzzle inventor Arthur Wynne, leading him to suspect Edward Nygma aka the Riddler was behind the break-in.
+At Arkham Asylum, Batman interrogates the Riddler, who reveals that he had deduced his secret identity while using the Lazarus Pit to cure his untreatable brain tumor, and took on the identity of Hush due to his lack of respect among other villains.
+Batman soon deduces that this "Riddler" is actually Clayface in disguise and, after defeating him, learns where the real Riddler has taken Selina: a factory whose name is an anagram of Arthur Wynne.

-At the factory, Batman rescues Selina and defeats Riddler, who is growing weaker as the healing effects of the Lazarus Pit are wearing off.
-With the building about to explode, Batman risks his own life to try and save Riddler from falling into a vat of molten metal.
-Realizing this, Selina cuts the grapple line holding Riddler and lets him fall to his death to give Batman enough time to escape.
+At the factory, Batman rescues Selina and defeats the Riddler, who is growing weaker as the Lazarus Pit's effects wear off.
+With the building about to explode, Batman risks his own life to try and save the Riddler from falling into a vat of molten metal.
+Realizing this, Selina cuts the grapple line holding the Riddler and lets him fall to his death to allow Batman to escape.
 Once they reach safety, Batman and Selina argue over the latter's actions and decide to call off their relationship due to Selina being unable to cope with Bruce's moral code.

 Voice cast

-Penguin, Two-Face, and Mr. Freeze appear in unvoiced cameos in a montage scene of Batman and Catwoman fighting crime together.
+Penguin, Two-Face, and Mr. Freeze make non-speaking cameo appearances in a montage of Batman and Catwoman fighting crime together.